 - The injury is covered even if it’s unrelated to your work duties

-The most common injuries we see are construction accidents such as electrical shock, falling from scaffold, being caught between equipment or having an object fall on you.
-But claims from any profession are covered, including white collar work, the service industry, professional drivers and more.
+The most common injuries we see are construction accidents such as electrical shock, falling from a scaffold, being caught between equipment, or having an object fall on you.
+But claims from any profession are covered, including white-collar work, the service industry, professional drivers, and more.

-The biggest exception to the rule is injuries that don’t happen on premises at your actual workplace.
+The biggest exception to the rule is injuries that don’t happen on-premises at your actual workplace.
 Normally, if an injury didn’t happen at work, it’s not covered.
-For example, if you are commuting to work and you get into a car accident, workers comp will not cover your injury.
+For example, if you are commuting to work and you get into a car accident, workers compensation will not cover your injury.

 But even if it’s off-premises, your injury may still be covered if:

-- It happened while running an errand for your job
+- You were injured while running an errand for your job

 - You were injured while working remotely

-Yes and no. Workers comp is focused primarily on physical injuries.
-Thus, if you suffered emotional trauma from something that happened at work but you were not physically hurt, unfortunately your condition is not covered.
-However, if you have psychological trauma related to a physical injury, then your treatment is covered.
+Yes and no. Workers compensation is focused primarily on physical injuries.
+Thus, if you suffered emotional trauma from something that happened at work but you were not physically hurt, unfortunately, your condition is not covered.
+However, if you have psychological trauma related to a physical injury, your treatment is covered.

-Talk to a Lawrenceville Workers Compensation Lawyer for Free
+Contact a Lawrenceville Workers’ Compensation Lawyer for a Free Consultation Today

-Your workers compensation benefits are your right—and they can be the only thing that keeps you afloat if you suffer a costly injury.
-Let John Foy & Associates help.
-We have over 20 years’ experience and we offer a FREE consultation to help you get started.
-Call us at 404-400-4000 or fill out the form to your right and get your free consultation today.
+The Lawrenceville workers’ compensation attorneys with John Foy & Associates have over 20 years of experience, and we offer a consultation at no cost to you to help you get started.
+Call us or fill out our online contact form and get your free consultation today.